nxths/uni2-match-parser/README.md

 * [yt-dlp](https://github.com/yt-dlp/yt-dlp) (needs to be in PATH)

 # Limitations
-The script was only written to work on the particular video layout for the [@yamino999](https://www.youtube.com/@yamino999/streams) youtube channel.
-Supporting other layouts (e.g. fullscreen gameplay) could be done by updating the `data/` image files and expected `*_IMAGE_BOX` coordinates in the code.
+The script only works for fullscreen gameplay footage.